Joey Heatherton

 Davenie Johanna "Joey" Heatherton (born September 14, 1944) is an American actress, dancer, and singer.
-A sex symbol of the 1960s and 1970s, she is best known for her many television appearances during that time, particularly as a frequent variety show performer, although she also appeared in acting roles.
-She performed for over a decade on USO tours presented by Bob Hope, and starred in several feature films, including My Blood Runs Cold (1965) and The Happy Hooker Goes to Washington (1977).
+A sex symbol of the 1960s and 1970s, she is best known for her many television appearances during that time.
+Heatherton was a frequent variety show performer but also had a number of acting roles.
+She performed in front of U.S. troops for over a decade on USO tours presented by Bob Hope.
+Heatherton starred in several feature films, including My Blood Runs Cold (1965) and The Happy Hooker Goes to Washington (1977).

 Early life

 Davenie Johanna Heatherton was born in New York City and raised in Rockville Centre, New York, a town of Nassau County close to New York City.
 She was nicknamed "Joey" as a child, a combination of her first name Davenie and her middle name Johanna.
 Her father, Ray Heatherton, was a Broadway star (Babes in Arms) and television pioneer.
 He was famous in the greater New York area as the star of the long-running children's television show The Merry Mailman.
 Her mother, also named Davenie, was a dancer who met Ray Heatherton when both were performing in Babes in Arms.
 Heatherton has a brother, Dick (born October 19, 1943), who later became a disc jockey.

 Heatherton attended Saint Agnes Academy, a Catholic grade and high school.
 At the age of six, she began studying ballet at the Dixon McAfee School of Dance and went on to four years of study under George Balanchine, and then went on to study modern jazz dance, voice, and dramatics.